-US stock futures point lower on weak Chinese data, chip shares
+US stocks trade lower on weak Chinese data, chip shares

-U.S. equity futures are trading lower this morning after Chinese industrial output for May came in below expectations.
+U.S. stocks are trading lower on Friday after Chinese industrial output for May came in below expectations.

 Continue Reading Below

-Semiconductor stocks are falling premarket after Broadcom lowered its full-year revenue guidance, saying U.S.-China trade tensions and export restrictions on Huawei were hurting demand for chips.
+Semiconductor stocks are falling after Broadcom lowered its full-year revenue guidance, saying U.S.-China trade tensions and export restrictions on Huawei were hurting demand for chips.

-Dow Jones futures were lower by 0.2 percent, S&P 500 futures slipped 0.3 percent and Nasdaq futures were off by 0.8 percent.

 Chinese industrial production was up 5.5 percent year over year, the slowest pace of growth in 17 years, and another sign that trade tensions are hurting growth.